Rahul-Nirmal/learn-git/readme.md

-# learn aboout git and github
+# learn about git and github

 ```javascript
 console.log('hello world');